This article is available in video format!

 Sense of humour

-The History section is an open section that allows you to put down anything you think is worth noting from your character’s past.
+The Backstory section is an open section that allows you to put down anything you think is worth noting from your character’s past.

 There are many different ways to approach this: